mmerkin/Velocity/Papers.md

 PMD:

 Wegmann paper discussing the recal model used by an old version of atlas.
 There is discussion of why heterozygosity is hard to infer at low coverage (may only sequence 1 of the 2 alleles and high rates of sequencing errors- these errors may then be taken as increased genetic diversity.
-Their simulations also showed that increasing the window size for inferring &theta
+Their simulations also showed that increasing the window size for inferring &theta;

 Explanation of PMD patterns, stating that C-T mutations occur at the 5' overhanging fragment ends, with 3' G-A mutations being a product of the same concept on the reverse strand: https://www.pnas.org/doi/10.1073/pnas.0704665104